22 Things to Know Before Moving to Colorado Springs

 Colorado Springs is always near the top of the Worst Dressed Cities lists.
 Fashion is not a priority for most of the residents of Colorado Springs.
 I love this characteristic of our city.

-If you enjoy fashion trends and glamorous styles, you may be disappointed here.
-There are not many places to shop.
-Most people who enjoy that lifestyle are more attracted to Denver.
+Colorado Springs Weather Requires Dressing in LayersYou may be disappointed here if you enjoy fashion trends and glamorous styles.
+There are not many places to shop, and most people who want that lifestyle are more attracted to Denver.

-When I lived in Houston, style and design were in high regard there.
-It was something that everyone was aware of.
+When I lived in Houston, style and design were highly regarded.
+Everyone was aware of them.
 That is not the case here.
-I was quickly made aware of this within a few weeks after moving to Colorado Springs.
+I became aware of this within a few weeks of moving to Colorado Springs.

 For the first year we lived here, I noticed the crazy clothing styles when I was out in public.
 I used to joke about this.
-Now it is entirely normal, and I rarely notice it anymore.
+Now, it is entirely normal, and I rarely see it anymore.

 I love our lack of fashion, as I have no interest in whether my clothes match or are "in style."
 I'm more interested in being comfortable and dressing to match the weather patterns, and I suspect many of the residents here feel the same way.